Third Coast Percussion + Glenn Kotche

 May 21–22, 2015

-While touring with the band Wilco, drummer and composer Glenn Kotche made field recordings of cities around the world.
-Now Kotche has composed Wild Sound for the groundbreaking ensemble Third Coast Percussion, combining those recordings with a new composition that explodes the distinctions between music and noise, instrument and everyday object, and performance and daily life.
+While touring with the band Wilco, drummer and composer Glenn Kotche made field recordings in cities around the world.
+Everything from the sounds of nature to the industrial noises of modern urban life, such as trucks and jackhammers, found their way on to his recorder.
+Now Kotche has composed Wild Sound for the groundbreaking ensemble Third Coast Percussion.
+Incorporating the raw recordings he collected during his travels, Kotche explodes the distinctions between music and noise, instrument and everyday object, and performance and daily life.

-The fascinating field recordings draw in listeners with sounds ranging from the natural world to the industrial noises of modern urban life, like trucks and jackhammers.
-As part of the live performance of Wild Sound, the members of Third Coast Percussion not only use traditional percussion instruments such as drum sets and marimbas but they also build unique musical instruments onstage, perform with them, and then take them apart.
-The performance integrates the sounds of the construction and deconstruction of the instruments conceived by Kotche and designed and built by faculty members and students of the University of Notre Dame’s School of Engineering.
+As part of the live performance of Wild Sound, the members of Third Coast Percussion not only use traditional percussion instruments such as drum sets and marimbas, but they also build unique musical instruments onstage, then perform with them, and eventually dismantle them.
+The instruments were conceived by Kotche and designed and built by faculty members and students at the University of Notre Dame’s School of Engineering.
+The sounds of the construction and deconstruction of the instruments themselves become part of the work.

 Projections of (What) Might